Belson Stadium: Overview

 The stadium is named in honor of Maxine and Jerome Belson.
 Mr. Belson was a graduate of St. John's law school, a member of the university's board of trustees and a past benefactor to the university.
 The Belsons donated $6 million for the construction of the stadium and an additional $5 million was raised for the parking garage and landscaping.

 The stadium is also the home field of the New York Pancyprian-Freedoms of the Cosmopolitan Soccer League of the United States Adult Soccer Association.

 From 2013 to 2018, the stadium was the home field of F.A.
 Euro New York of USL League Two (USL2).

 On November 13, 2016, the stadium hosted the Soccer Bowl, the championship game of the North American Soccer League (NASL), between the New York Cosmos and the Indy Eleven.
 The Cosmos won on penalties 4–2 in front of a crowd of 2,150.
 The Cosmos also played several U.S. Open Cup matches at the stadium in 2015 and 2016.

-On February 24, 2022, it was announced the New York City FC II of MLS Next Pro would become tenants of Belson Stadium as part of a partnership with St. John's University.
+On February 24, 2022, it was announced that the New York City FC II of MLS Next Pro would become tenants of Belson Stadium as part of a partnership with St. John's University.